SEMI-UMONS/Simius/README.md

-# SEMi — Electronics & Microélectronics #
+# SEMi — Electronics & Microelectronics #

  Electronics & Microelectronics Unit at the University of Mons [UMONS] Belgium